China to provide advanced warships to Pakistan

 It said the ship is a version of the Chinese Navy’s most advanced guided missile frigate, without specifying its type.

-In late December it said the ship is under construction at its Hudong-Zhonghua Shipyard in Shanghai, noting it will be equipped with modern detection and weapon systems and will be capable of anti-ship, anti-submarine and air-defence operations.
+In late December it said the ship was under construction at its Hudong-Zhonghua shipyard in Shanghai, noting it will be equipped with modern detection and weapon systems and will be capable of anti-ship, anti-submarine and air-defence operations.

 According to the Pakistani Navy, the ship’s class is Type 054AP, which means it is based on the Type 054A of the People’s Liberation Army Navy.
 It previously said four such ships had been ordered.